dlang-tour/english/basics/ranges.md

 The functions in [`std.range`](http://dlang.org/phobos/std_range.html) and [`std.algorithm`](http://dlang.org/phobos/std_algorithm.html) provide building blocks that make use of this interface.
-Ranges enable the composition of complex algorithms behind an object that can be iterated with ease.
-Furthermore, ranges enable the creation of **lazy** objects that only perform a calculation when it's really needed in an iteration e.g. when the next range's element is accessed.
+Ranges enable the composition of complex algorithms that go well beyond simply providing easy to iterate objects.
+Furthermore, ranges enable the creation of **lazy** objects that only perform a calculation when it's really needed in an iteration e.g., when the next range's element is accessed.
 Special range algorithms will be presented later in the [D's Gems](gems/range-algorithms) section.